ioanmeri/js-concepts/04-Promises.md

 From [Web Dev Simplified](https://www.youtube.com/watch?v=DHvZLI7Db8E&list=PLZlA0Gpn_vH-0FlQnruw2rd1HuiYJHHkm&index=1)

-A Promise in JS is like a promise in real life, where you commit to something, like I promise to do something, and that has two results.
-Promise is completed (resolved) or failed (rejected).
+A Promise in JS is like a promise in real life, where you commit to something like I promise to do something, and that has two results.
+The Promise is completed (resolved) or failed (rejected).

 ## Syntax